 Ghella Abergeldie Joint Venture (GAJV) was appointed in early 2019 as Main Contractor by Watercare, with Arup commissioned by GAJV to provide tender design support, detailed design services and construction phase support of shafts structural design and the tunnel lining design.

-The new underground tunnel, which, at 13km long and 4.5m wide, is the largest wastewater tunnel in the country.
-Due for completion in 2025, the Central Interceptor will connect Western Springs and the Mangere Wastewater Treatment Plant by crossing the Manukau harbour at depths of about 15m below the seabed, with peaks of depths of 110m below the surface along its route.
+The new underground tunnel, which, at 14.7km long and 4.5m wide, is the largest wastewater tunnel in the country.
+The 190m long tunnel boring machine, named Hiwa-i-te-Rangi (which means vigorous growth), begins her underground journey in early 2021.
+Due for completion in 2025, the Central Interceptor will connect Mangere Wastewater Treatment Plant to Grey Lynn by crossing the Manukau harbour at depths of about 15m below the seabed, with peaks of depths of 110m below the surface along its route.

 Project challenges include the design of a one-pass tunnel lining system to ensure 100 years of design life, design of tunnel lining considering seismic loading condition, tunnelling under Manukau Harbour, as well as designing an effective inspection and quality control proposal to minimise human involvement in the wastewater environment.